bluepylons/Boston/Boston - Current design/CNC version/README-S1-DB.md

 ## Ordering on JLCPCB
 [JLCPCB](https://jlcpcb.com/) is cheap and fast, but doesn't have the best cosmetic finish, and their SMT assembly is limited to parts [they stock](https://jlcpcb.com/parts) (though they recently announced "Global Parts Sourcing").
 In the community they tend to only be used for prototypes.

 To order a PCB from JLCPCB, you will need the Gerber files (which defines the bare PCB), the SMT bill of materials (BOM file, which is a list of parts that are to be soldered to the PCB), and the component placement file (CPL, which defines where those parts go).
-These files are available under the "Manufacturing Files" foler of the PCB.
+These files are available under the "Manufacturing Files" folder of the PCB (**NOTE - some PCB versions do not yet have their JLCPCB files ready yet **)

 First, you want to go to [JLCPCB](https://jlcpcb.com/), and press "Order Now".